FeatureBaseDB/www/content/blog/cosmos.md

 | Count with tile "e8"                 | 11ms          |
 | Count records with p1,jt,wy          | 8ms           |

 This whole battery executes more or less instantly for what it's worth.
+As you can see, Pilosa is 30-60x faster than Azure CosmosDB for these queries on this data.

 Stay tuned as we dig more into these numbers and figure out how to model filtered TopN queries in CosmosDB!